simonteozw/tp/docs/UserGuide.md

  field must be provided for editing. i.e. `M edit m/CS2100` is not allowed.

 ### Delete
-For: Delete a module with the specified `MODULE_CODE`.
+For: Delete the module with the specified `MODULE_CODE`.

 Format: `M delete m/MODULE_CODE`